 Thanksgiving is a special day for families to get together.

-It's on the fourth Thursday of November.
+It's on thefourth Thursday of November.

 How much do you know about this celebration?
 Let's find out...

+Remembrance Day (also called Poppy Day/ Armistice Day) marks the anniversary of the armistice which ended the First World War (1918).
 Each year, British people observe one minute silence at 11 a.m. on 11 November(11th month), in memory of those who died or suffered in all wars and armed conflicts.
+The red poppy has become a familiar emblem of this day due to the poem "In Flanders Fields".
+Poppies' brilliant red colour is an appropriate symbol for the blood spilled in war.

 On this day, people wear poppies on their lapels, preferably on the left side...as in above the heart!